-The physician assistant program at PCOM is 26 months in duration, leading to a Master of Science degree.
+The physician assistant program is 26 months in duration, leading to a master of science (MS) degree.
+The program is offered at our main campus in Philadelphia, Pennsylvania and at our Suwanee, Georgia location.DOWNLOAD PROGRAM BROCHURE

 The didactic component of the curriculum provides a solid foundation for the clinical component.
 Core didactic courses such as clinical medicine, pharmacology, pathology, history taking and physical examination provide a thorough theoretical and practical background in basic medical education and clinical diagnostic skills.